Backed by Awesome Motive.

 • Receiving the Verification: If the review is successful, Google will remove the ‘Deceptive Site Ahead’ warning from your website.
 You’ll receive a notification in the ‘Security Issues’ section of the Search Console.

-How to Prevent the Deceptive Site Ahead Error Message From Reappearing?
+How to Prevent the Deceptive Site Ahead Error Message from Reappearing?

 To prevent the Deceptive Site Ahead error message from reappearing, you need to take a few security measures.
 Here are some tips: